neg-serg/negwm/README.md

 *Upd*: for some reason with stackless python I've got not correct return for `focused.workspace().descendents()` case, maybe it's my fault, but I can't fix that.
-As the result the nsd.py behaviour is not always corrent for now with stackless python 3.6 or 3.7, but ok with Cpython 3.6.
+As the result the nsd.py behaviour is not always corrent for now with stackless python 3.6 or 3.7, but ok with `CPython 3.6`.

 It seems that for now `pypy3 5.10.1-1` works very nice.
 Maybe this is because of code changes over the time.